rafaelsouzaribeiro/server-and-client-using-stomp-and-websocket-in-golang/README.md

 }

 ```
-send messages to a single username
+send messages to only the specific username

  ```go
 package main